As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Is Repel better than Totes?

 For wind resistance and durability, yes — Repel is significantly better.
-For fashion variety and budget pricing, Totes has advantages.
-Choose based on your primary use case.
+For fashion variety, budget pricing, and the smallest folded size, Totes has advantages.
+Choose based on your primary use case: performance vs style and price.

 Are Totes umbrellas good quality?